atakanwhite/contactmenu-application/README.md

-A BRAND NEW APP TO SAVE YOUR CONTACTS!!!!
+A BRAND NEW APP TO SAVE YOUR CONTACTS!!!!👌👌👌

 When you open the app you see the image below: